 The course costs £200 and includes membership of the club until the end of December.
 The emphasis in the first year is learning technique and becoming proficient in all boats, especially the single.
 Please email the Junior Coordinator for details and an application form.

 For more information see our Junior Squad page

 Adult Beginners Rowing Course

-Since the 2012 Olympics we have seen a sustained rise in demand for our adult beginners courses.
-As a result we are running a waiting list for this year's courses.
-If you would like to attend a future course, please complete the form below.
-You will be contacted when spaces become available on a course.
+Since the 2012 and 2016 Olympics we have seen a sustained rise in demand for our adult beginners courses.
+As a result we are running a waiting list for this season's courses.
+If you would like to attend a course, please complete the form below.
+You will be contacted when spaces become available.

-The course will cost £120 and will run over 6 weekends.
+Each course will cost £150 and will run over 6 weekends.
 The course fee includes a 6 week membership at CORC, covering the duration of the course, enabling members to use the club's other facilities such as the bar, gym and erg room.

 The course will include sessions at the City Boathouse, the Oxford University Rowing Tank and on the Isis between Folly Bridge and Iffley Lock.
 While food may sometimes be available at the boathouse, participants should bring a packed lunch.
 They should also bring appropriate sportswear: trainers, tracksuits / leggings, light waterproof top (cycling or running gear usually works well) and a change of clothes in case of wet weather.
 For safety reasons, no football shorts or loose clothing.

 Sessions will usually run from 11:30am to approximately 2pm on Saturday and Sunday and as the beginners will be rowing together as a group, participants should aim to attend all sessions, at least for the first few weeks.